Rates & Tariffs

-REPs are required to include in their electricity Facts Labels, average rates, calculated using a Commission Approved Load Profile.
+Until March 16, 2009, REPs were required to include in their electricity Facts Labels, average rates, calculated using a Commission Approved Load Profile.
+The change was approved in Project 35768.
 This file contains the Commission Approved Residential Load Profile (sometimes referred to as the Load Shape).

 Price to Beat Tariffs for Affiliated Retail Electric Providers

 Until January 1, 2007, Retail Electric Providers (REPs) affiliated with the former bundled utility were required to offer a set of rates to retail customers with peak demand below 1 MW in their affiliated transmission and distribution utility's service area.
 These rates could be adjusted twice annually upon Commission approval for changes in the price of natural gas or purchased energy.
 Here you will find the historical rates for the areas of Texas open to competition.